Soil -- Agapetes can adapt to

 perlite, with some slow-release fertilizer mixed in.
 Don't add lime to your mix.

-If your tap water is very high in minerals ("hard water") it's best to use bottled water or rainwater, or filter the tap water
+If your tap water is very high in minerals ("hard water"),

 the tap water.